 It’s an essential addition to your policy portfolio.
 Why?
 Because not-for-profits have a responsibility to treat information carefully.
 Cyberattacks and identity theft have become common, personal data is being sold for profit, and health information must be stored securely.
-This free 15-page policy template – produced with the assistance of our legal partner Moores – will help you to protect private information and meet your legal obligations.
+This free 15-page policy template – produced with the assistance of Moores – will help you to protect private information and meet your legal obligations.

 This policy features best-practice processes for:

 - data storage, destruction & de-identification

 - openness about data, with measures for access and corrections